Cameouo/Mio-AI-Alpha/README.md

-Ken is a Simple python AI
+Nova is a Simple python AI

 It's still in development!

 If your interested then you can copy our code

-Ver: 0.3
+Ver: 0.4

-Name change counter:3
+Name change counter:4